Undergraduate Papers (unpublished)

 Labor Market Monopsony: An Overview (2014)

-This paper provides of overview of the concept of monopsony as it applies to the labor market recent labor market in the recent research literature.
+This paper provides of overview of the concept of monopsony as it applies to the labor market.
 Monopsony, in this case, specifically refers to the situation where firms face an upward sloping supply curve which gives them a non-negligible amount of market power over wages.
 Search models, job differentiation, flow models, oligopsony, and risk aversion all provide an intuitive understandings for which to characterize the labor market in terms of the upward sloping labor supply curve facing firms.
-Based on the literature, it appears widely accepted that firms do have monopsony power in the short-run in part due to some of these explanations which are elaborated upon in this overview.
+Based on the literature, it appears widely accepted that firms do have monopsony power in the short-run in part due to some of these explanations which are elaborated in this overview.